huynguyengl99/django-astrowind/README.md

   `dist` folder, which you can deploy the folder to any hosting service you prefer.

-> **_NOTE:_** Deployment to Netlify and Vercel has not yet been updated to include the ability to fetch content and cache it.
+> **_NOTE:_** Deployment to Vercel has not yet been updated to include the ability
+> to fetch content and cache it.
 If you have knowledge about this, please feel free to contribute.
 Thank you!

 #### Deploy to Netlify

 Clone this repository on own GitHub account and deploy to Netlify:

 [![Netlify Deploy button](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/onwidget/astrowind)

+When deploying to Netlify, don't forget to add `VITE_CMS_API_KEY` and `VITE_CMS_API_URL` to your environment variables on the dashboard or use the CLI.

 #### Deploy to Vercel